 How many acres do I need for a home?

-5 acres for Agriculture Special-Use “Single Family Dwelling” in an Agricultural District or 3 acres for residential zoning in a Residential District.
+5 acres for Agriculture Conditional-Use “Single Family Dwelling” in an Agricultural District or 3 acres for residential zoning in a Residential District.

 If I have more than 40 acres do I need to go through zoning?

 An agricultural determination is required to determine if zoning or permitting is required.
 Also, you are required to verify that the home is not in a floodplain.
 Other uses will be addressed on a case by case basis.

 How long does it take to get zoning?